liushang17/DESJ-detection/README.md

-# DSJ-detection:Differential splicing junction Detection between two groups at single cell level
+# DESJ-detection:Differential splicing junction Detection between two groups at single cell level

-## About DSJ-Detection
+## About DESJ-Detection

 A computation framework designed to detect differential junctions usage between two groups at single cell level.
 The software have three highlights: